Emily worked in hospitality before deciding to join mthree’s Women in Tech/Aspire programme on the recommendation of her brother.

 > Giving advice to other graduates interested in tech

-“Get as much out of it as possible. mthree is such a cool program.
+“Get as much out of it as possible. mthree is such a cool programme.
 Although you have to do a lot of work, it's all structured for you.
 You’ll get an instructor that’s really knowledgeable too.
 So put in the work and get as much out of it as you can.

 I think I’ve said it before that I didn’t think I’d be where I am now.
 I’m so glad I am and that I’ve got a job.
 I think if I hadn’t been open minded maybe things would be very different to the way that they are now, I’m so glad that I was given the chance and I took it.
 I’ve got such a great team.”